 Theorem 7.
-Algorithm findFailingRules in Fig. 17 terminates in O(rt) time.
+Algorithm findFailingRules in Figure $\S17$ terminates in O(rt) time.

 Proof.
 The loop at lines 3-10 iterates a maximum of r times, and the inner loop at lines 4-9 iterates t times at most.
-As a conclusion, Algorithm findFailingRules runs in O(rt) time. \Box
+As conclusion, Algorithm findFailingRules runs in O(r t) time.

-7. Experiments
+7 Experiments

 We have conducted a series of experiments to evaluate our proposal in the laboratory.
 We implemented them on top of a discrete event simulation layer that allowed us to run the experiments in simulated time.
-We ran the experiments on a machine equipped with a four-core Intel Xeon processor running at 3.00 GHz, 16 GB of RAM, Windows Server 2008 64-bit, and the 1.6.0 version of the Java runtime Environment.
 In the following sections, we first provide additional details on the patterns with which we have experimented, and then on the experimentation parameters; later, we draw our conclusions about the experimental results.

-7.1.
-Experimentation patterns
+7.1 Experimentation Patterns

-We set up six well-known patterns that lay at the core of most real-world EAI solutions, namely: pipeline, dispatcher, merger, request-reply, splitter, and aggregator (Hohpe and Woolf, 2003).
-In the sequel, we use term producer to refer to the process or application that produces the messages that are fed into a pattern; similarly, we use term consumer to refer to the process or application that consumes the messages that the pattern produces.
+We set up four well-known patterns that lay at the core of many real-world EAI solutions, namely: pipeline, dispatcher, merger, and request-reply [14, 15].
+In the sequel, we use term producer to refer to the process or application that produces the messages that are fed into a pattern; similarly, we use term consumer to refer to the process or application that consumes the messages the pattern produces.
 Furthermore, we use variable n to denote the total number of processes involved in each pattern.

-In the pipeline pattern, messages flow from a producer to a consumer in sequence: the messages a process produces are consumed by the next process in the pipeline, cf. Fig. 21.
+In the pipeline pattern, messages flow from a producer to a consumer in sequence: the messages a process produces are consumed by the next process in the pipeline, cf. Figure §21.
 There is a single producer and a single consumer, i.e., changes to n have an impact on the number of intermediate processes only.
 In other words, 2n events are reported to the monitor per message the producer feeds into the pattern.
-The number of events depends on the number of ports a message goes through in the pattern, each port notifies an event.

-In the dispatcher pattern, there is a process that routes the messages it produces to only a specific consumer, cf. Fig. 22.
+In the dispatcher pattern, there is a process that routes the messages it produces to only a specific consumer, cf. Figure §22.
 Note that changes to n have an effect on the number of consumers, not on the number of producers, which is one.
 That is, 4 events are reported to the monitor per message the producer feeds into the pattern.

-The goal of the merger pattern is to gather messages from several producers and route them to a unique consumer, cf. Fig. 23.
+The goal of the merger pattern is to gather messages from several producers and route them to a unique consumer, cf. Figure §23.
 Changes to n have an impact on the number of producers, not on the number of consumers, which is one.
 Note that 4 events are reported to the monitor per message a producer feeds into the pattern.